chrisyeh96/chrisyeh96.github.io/_posts/2019-05-29-Auto-Nested-Mod.md

 ### AIC model comparison

-After fitting all of the models, we can calculate the Akaike information criterion ('AIC') score for each model using the `AIC()` function.
+After fitting all of the models, we can calculate the Akaike information criterion ('AIC', Akaike 1998) score for each model using the `AIC()` function.
 However, this function requires that all model names are listed within the function call, which, if done manually, would require a lot of typing and more room for error.
 Instead, we'll let R do the heavy lifting here with just a few lines of code.

 The first step is to paste tick marks around the model names since the names include special characters.
 We then use `str_flatten` to concatenate the model names separated by a comma.
 Finally, we put the entire string of model names within the `AIC()` call, resulting in one (quite large) character string for the call.